HarshilPatel007/Django-Helper/README.md

 ## Known Issues

 - `setup django project` task is only supported in Linux & MacOS.
-- Support for Windows is not planned.
+Not tested in the Windows.

 ## Release Notes

 ### 0.0.1

 - Initial release.

+### 0.0.2

+- Remove unnessesory files and change README.

 ---